 (3) If a battery stewardship organization has disposed of covered batteries though energy recovery, incineration or landfilling during the preceding calendar year of program implementation, the annual report shall specify the steps that the battery stewardship organization will take to make the recycling of covered batteries cost effective, where possible, or to otherwise increase battery recycling rates achieved by the battery stewardship organization.

-635 (4) Any proprietary information submitted to the commissioner 636 under this section shall be exempt from disclosure under chapter 14 of 637 the general statutes.
+(4) Any proprietary information submitted to the commissionerunder this section shall be exempt from disclosure under chapter 14 ofthe general statutes.